 Brian Feito is Managing Editor of International Trade Today, Export Compliance Daily and Trade Law Daily.
 A licensed customs broker who spent time at the Department of Commerce calculating antidumping and countervailing duties, Brian covers a wide range of subjects including customs and trade-facing product regulation, the courts, antidumping and countervailing duties and Mexico and the European Union.
 Brian is a graduate of the University of Florida and George Mason University.
 He joined the staff of Warren Communications News in 2012.

-Export Compliance Daily is providing readers with the top stories from last week in case you missed them.
-You can find any article by searching for the title or by clicking on the hyperlinked reference number.Read More >>
+Export Compliance Daily is providing readers with the top 20 stories published in 2023.
+All articles can be found by searching on the titles or by clicking on the hyperlinked reference numbers.Read More >>

 Members of a new export enforcement partnership recently formed by the Five Eyes countries released new guidance Sept.
 26 for industry and academia on countering evasion of export controls and sanctions on Russia.Read More >>

-Export Compliance Daily is providing readers with the top stories from last week in case you missed them.
-You can find any article by searching for the title or by clicking on the hyperlinked reference number.Read More >>
+Export Compliance Daily is providing readers with the top 20 stories published in 2023.
+All articles can be found by searching on the titles or by clicking on the hyperlinked reference numbers.Read More >>